ccn-ccn/MyNetworkSocial/README.md

 | Popular   | 10% | Trending content sorted by view count    |
 | Random    | 5%  | Random selection for discovery           |

-**How tags are collected:**

-- Purchase content - Tags from content purchased
-- Reshare content - Tags from content reshared
-- Share content - Tags from content shared
-- Maximum 1000 tags stored from user actions
-- Oldest tags replaced when max reached

 ---

 ## **Be the First to Shape the Future of Social Media**